Modelizer/Laravel-Selenium/README.md

 ## Notes:
 1. Not all APIs in [Laracasts Package](https://github.com/laracasts/Integrated/wiki/Learn-the-API) is integrated in this package, but soon will be.
-2. Right now only Mac and Chrome support are available (Support for Windows, Linux, and other browsers are in pipeline).
+2. Mac and windows support is available.
+3. Currently only support chrome browser.
-3. Selenium 2.53.1 and ChromeDriver 2.23 is been used.
+3. Selenium 2.53.1 and ChromeDriver 2.24 is been used.
 4. Feel free to contribute or create an issue.

-## Things which are in pipeline:
+## Roadmap:
 1. Firefox support needs to be added.
-2. Windows and Linux support needs to be added
+2. ~~Windows~~ and Linux support needs to be added.
 3. Few APIs like in Integrated package such as `press`, `wait` and much more need to be added.
 4. Drivers file and selenium standalone package need to be compressed.
 5. API Docs need to be created.